Skip to main content

 What was abolished — and since when?

 The fast-track 3-year naturalisation for special integration achievements (§ 10 Abs.
 3 StAG a.
 F.) only applied for a limited period, from 27 June 2024 to 29 October 2025.
-The Sixth Act Amending the Nationality Act (Sechstes Gesetz zur Änderung des Staatsangehörigkeitsgesetzes) of 27 October 2025 (BGBl.
+The Act amending the Nationality Act and other provisions (Gesetz zur Änderung des Staatsangehörigkeitsgesetzes sowie weiterer Vorschriften) of 27 October 2025 (BGBl.
 2025 I Nr.
 256), in force since 30 October 2025, removed this route without replacement.
 Since then, a higher language level (C1), volunteer work or outstanding achievements no longer shorten the minimum residence period under § 10 StAG.

 What applies now?